 There are some important facts to understand prior to purchasing a condominium.
 We have compiled a list of many of the frequently asked questions and answers for your convenience.
+Colors can be checked on the database following the 'Our Documents' tab on the website and continuing to 'Condominium Colors' and clicking on your house on the map.
 If you have a question that is not included on our list, please email us.

 Current Trim paint codes are provided below as well.